.png/:/cr=t:8.49%25,l:0%25,w:100%25,h:75.19%25/rs=w:1240,h:932.3308270676691,cg:true)

 Beyond athletic responsibilities, student-athletes are also expected to participate in a variety of community engagement and media-related activities.
 These may include volunteering at charitable events such as the Special Olympics, food drives, soup kitchens, and school visits, as well as fulfilling obligations related to media appearances, including television and radio interviews, and team-sanctioned promotional events such as autograph sessions and fan meet-and-greets.

-Fall Camp is a cornerstone of the American football calendar and represents one of the most demanding mental and physical challenges a student-athlete will encounter.
+Fall Camp is a cornerstone of the collegiate football calendar and represents one of the most demanding mental and physical challenges a student-athlete will encounter.
 Spanning approximately three weeks, Fall Camp begins in the first week of August and serves as the final preparatory phase leading into the competitive season.

 5am: Wake-up